GIFT Nifty down 24 points: Asian markets, crude oil prices, dollar movement & more

-Indian stock indices are likely to open lower on Friday despite positive global cues.
-Asian indices jumped in early trade, tracking an overnight rise in US stocks, as treasury yields fell from recent highs.
-Dollar eased and crude oil prices also eased a bit.
-Back home, Accenture’s guidance will influence domestic IT stocks.
-Here's what you should know before the Opening Bell:Nifty outlook Nifty has closed below the 61.8 per cent Fibonacci retracement level of 19,605, drawn from the low of 19,224 made on August 31 to the high of 20,222 made on September 15.
-It also closed below the 50-day exponential moving average (DEMA) of 19,559 on the daily chart for the first time since August 31, said Ashwin Ramani, Derivatives Analyst at SAMCO Securities.
-"Technically, Nifty has formed a Bearish Engulfing pattern on the daily chart.
-The index is seeing a ‘sell on rise’.
-It needs to sustain above 19,770 level for the next rally.
-Indicators such as RSI and MACD indicate slightly skewed on the negative side.
-A follow up move from the current level can drag the Nifty to 19,230 level," he added.
-GIFT Nifty signals a negative start Nifty futures on the NSE International Exchange traded 23.50 points, or 0.12 per cent, lower at 19,633.50 hinting at a negative start for the domestic market on Friday.
-Asian stocks rise in early trade Asian shares recover from lowest levels in 10 months but were on course to clock their worst quarterly performance in a year, as worries over elevated interest rates dragged on sentiment.
-The MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.75 per cent.
-Japan's Nikkei dropped 0.19 per cent; Australia's ASX 200 gained 0.39 per cent; New Zealand's DJ surged 0.43 per cent; China's Shanghai added 0.10 per cent; Hong Kong's Hang Seng zoomed 2.28 per cent.
-Oil prices drop on supply hopes Oil prices fell in early trade on Friday after a recent rally, as profit-taking and expectations of supply increases by Russia and Saudi Arabia outweighed forecasts of positive demand from China during its Golden Week holiday.
-Brent November futures which expire on Friday were down 21 cents to $95.17 per barrel.
-Brent December futures lost 10 cents to trade at $93.00 per barrel at 0055 GMT.
-IS West Texas Intermediate crude (WTI) fell 8 cents to $91.63 per barrel.
-Dollar off 10-month high The dollar held off a 10-month high on Friday as markets headed into the end of the quarter, giving the yen slightly more breathing room at the end of the week amid intervention concerns.
-The dollar index was mostly flat in the Asian morning, after dipping as low as 106.020 overnight.
-Against the dollar, the Japanese currency last traded at 149.34 yen.
-The euro largely held its ground but was still not far from its January low of $1.0482, while the sterling stood at $1.05625.
-US stocks settled higher Wall Street's main indices ended higher on Thursday as investors assessed the latest batch of economic data and as a surge in Treasury yields stalled ahead of a key inflation report.
-Investors were also watching developments in Washington to see whether US lawmakers could avert a government shutdown.
-The Dow Jones Industrial Average rose 116.07 points, or 0.35 per cent, to 33,666.34, the S&P 500 gained 25.19 points, or 0.59 per cent, to 4,299.70 and the Nasdaq Composite gained 108.43 points, or 0.83 per cent, to 13,201.28.
-Stocks in F&O ban list No stocks have been put under the F&O segment ban by the National Stock Exchange (NSE) for Friday, September 29 as the October series has just begun.
-Companies where derivative contracts cross 95 per cent of the market-wide position limit are put under bad in the F&O segment.
-FPIs sell shares worth Rs 3,364 crore Provisional data available with NSE suggest that FPIs were net sellers of domestic stocks to the tune of Rs 3,364.22 crore on Thursday.
-Domestic institutional investors (DIIs) were net buyers of Indian equities to the tune of Rs 2,711.48 crore.
-Rupee rises 3 paise against US dollar The rupee edged up 3 paise to settle at 83.19 against the US currency in a restricted trade on Thursday, aided by a correction in crude oil prices and the greenback.
-Foreign fund outflows and losses in local equities, however, restricted the rupee’s gains, forex dealers said.
+Domestic equity indices are likely to open lower but positive global cues may cap downside.
+Asian stocks were trading higher in the early trading session, tracking positive close for US stocks overnight.
+All eyes would be on investor reaction to the outcome of RIL AGM and hearing in the Supreme Court on the Hindenburg allegations.
+Here's what you should know before the Opening Bell:Nifty outlook Nifty on Monday formed a Doji candle on the daily chart.
+While the trend remains weak, a failure to breach 19,245 level on a closing basis may lead to a short-term pullback in the market, said Rupak De, Senior Technical analyst at LKP Securities.
+'The RSI has shown a bullish crossover.
+A support is seen at 19,245.
+A decisive breach below this level could attract significant selling pressure.
+On the higher end, a resistance is seen at 19,450," he added.
+GIFT Nifty signals a negative start Nifty futures on the NSE International Exchange traded 23.50 points, or 0.12 per cent, lower at 19,329.50, hinting at a negative start for the domestic market on Tuesday.
+Asian stocks rise in early trade Asian markets opened higher, supported by a global equity upswing and lower bond yields but tempered by caution surrounding the latest efforts from Beijing to support the Chinese stock market.
+The MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.51 per cent.
+Japan's Nikkei added 0.06 per cent; China's Shanghai rose 0.23 per cent; Hong Kong's Hang Seng surged 1.32 per cent and South Korea's Kospi advanced 0.41 per cent.
+Oil prices trade flat Oil prices were flat on Tuesday as worries that further possible US interest rate hikes could pull down demand were countered by concerns a tropical storm off the US Gulf Coast could impact supply.
+Brent crude was 2 cents lower at $84.40 a barrel, while US West Texas Intermediate crude shed 3 cents to $80.07.
+US dollar soft ahead of key data The dollar was tentative on Tuesday as traders resisted placing large bets ahead of a slew of economic data this week, while the yen struggled near levels that triggered intervention last year.
+The dollar index eased 0.077 per cent at 103.85.
+The yen inched up 0.12 per cent to 146.36 per dollar in Asian hours.
+The euro was up 0.11 per cent at $1.0829 ahead of euro zone inflation data later this week.
+Sterling was last at $1.2616, up 0.10 per cent on the day.
+US stocks settle higher Wall Street shares ended higher on Monday, with gains in 3M and Goldman Sachs, ahead of key inflation and jobs data this week.
+All three major stock indices rose as investors digested last Friday's comments from Fed Chair Jerome Powell.
+The S&P500 index climbed 0.63 per cent to end the session at 4,433.31 points.
+The Nasdaq gained 0.84 per cent to 13,705.13 points, while the Dow Jones Industrial Average rose 0.62 per cent to 34,559.98 points.
+Stocks in F&O ban As many as nine stocks have been put under the F&O segment ban by the National Stock Exchange (NSE) for Tuesday.
+August 29.
+Indiabulls Housing Finance is the new addition, who will join the retentions including Escorts Kubota, Bharat Heavy Electricals (BHEL), Sun TV Network, GMR Airports Infrastructure, Hindustan Copper, India Cements, Manappuram Finance and RBL Bank.
+FPIs sell shares worth Rs 1,393 crore Provisional data available with NSE suggest that FPIs turned net sellers of domestic stocks to the tune of Rs 1,393.25 crore on Monday.
+Domestic institutional investors (DIIs) were net buyers of Indian equities to the tune of Rs 1,264.01 crore.
+Rupee settles flat against dollar The rupee consolidated in a narrow range and settled for the day higher by 1 paisa at 82.63 against the US dollar, as the support from positive domestic equities was negated by rising American currency and recovery in crude oil prices.
+Forex traders said the Indian rupee witnessed modest gains on Monday on positive domestic equities.
+However, rising US dollars and recovery in crude oil prices capped sharp gains.
 Note: With inputs from PTI, Reuters and other agencies

-Also read: Adani Green, Adani Energy Solutions stocks in focus as IHC plans to sell shares
+Also read: APL Apollo Tubes shares in focus on report promoters may sell 0.85% stake via blocks deals today

-Also read: Adani Power, Reliance, ICICI Bank: Trading strategy for buzzing largecap stocks
+Also read: Reliance Industries, IRCTC, Granules: Trading strategies for these 3 stocks

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today